The Four Step Process

 Step 3: Experian Investigates

-Experian verifies the information that the consumer alleges as fraudulent with the creditors or data furnishers.
-Upon receipt of a valid police report or valid state-approved identity theft form, Experian blocks alleged fraudulent information from view by creditors and other users of the report.
-This allows you to continue to be credit-active without being penalized for any fraudulent information on your report.
+Experian will now investigate and resolve the fraudulent activity.
+Once verified by an Experian associate, the information that the consumer alleges as fraudulent will be notified to the creditors or data furnishers.
+With official documentation of a valid police report or valid state-approved identity theft form, the Experian associate can block the alleged fraudulent information from being viewed by creditors and other credit report users.
+Now you can continue to be credit-active without any repercussions from the fraudulent information on your credit report.

 Step 4: Fraudulent Data Is Removed